mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > ... the attainment of observation is suchness of the entire universe.

 So doing zazen is exactly suchness, the vastness of the entire whole world.
 [It’s] not suchness of your tiny human world; what you do in zazen is exactly manifesting the vastness of the entire whole world.
 You don’t know; there is no observation, and no bodies.
 But, zazen is clear.

 Just like sleep; exactly like sleep.
 If you sleep, you cannot perceive sleep, so no object.
 If there is no object, no subject.
 So *who* sleeps?
 You don’t know.
 But *you* sleep, clearly.
 So second moon, third moon is there.
 But practically, all you have to do is, lift your broom.
 And then, you have to say, “You sleep with which moon?”
 Just sleep.

 #### 2 - 21:34

 So that is the first paragraph [of “The Thirty-Seven Conditions Contributing to Bodhisattva Practice”], where Dogen Zenji explains the meaning or significance of this practice of mindfulness.
 What does it mean to observe the body as impure?
 It is completely different from the usual, traditional understanding.

-According to the traditional understanding, you should accept your body as impure.
-Not pure.
+According to the traditional understanding, you should accept your body as impure, not pure.
 That is a completely dualistic understanding.
 That’s why you have to see always skeleton, skeleton, always skeleton.
 I don’t mean this is *wrong*; it’s pretty good.
 But it is moral understanding.

 And also this practice is open to just a particular person; it’s not [here].
 How can usual people practice who don’t have this opportunity?
 How?
 If they don’t have a skeleton, they cannot do it.
 And if they don’t *want to* [do that], they cannot have a chance to practice this mindfulness.
 It’s not [here].
-But this teaching given by Buddha is universal; if so, how can we accept this practice as universal?
+But this teaching given by Buddha is universal – if so, how can we accept this practice as universal?
 For this, we should understand this practice [very differently].

 So first of all, simply speaking, please accept your human body as buddha.
 You say, “What do you mean by buddha?”
 You don’t understand buddha, I don’t understand buddha... so forget it!
 If you don’t understand the meaning of buddha, forget it.
 [Buddha] is something beyond the idea of purity or impurity.
 Working together with all sentient beings, this is called the total picture of your human body.
 You cannot pin it down.
 Temporarily, we call that buddha.
 Everyone has this buddha.
 So why don’t you accept the human body like this, and take care [of it]?
 That means without any prejudice, constantly from moment to moment you must be fresh.
 You must have fresh eyes to observe your human body as buddha, constantly.

 So that is what?
 That is nothing but everyday practice, activities: sweeping the grounds, wiping the floors.
 Because you wash the dishes every day, but washing the dishes or wiping the floor is not separate, as you believe, it’s very profound practice for us.
 Our activities are not separate from Buddha’s teachings; that’s why Buddha’s teachings are very close to our everyday activities.

 But people misunderstand everyday activities in the common sense.
 [Everyday activities are] very deep, profound, to educate and deepen your life.
 We don’t understand that; that’s why Dogen Zenji has to constantly [explain it] like this.

 Do you have some questions?